zirkelkoenig/swift-stack/README.md

 * J - Rotate counter-clockwise
 * K - Rotate clockwise
 * L - Rotate counter-clockwise

-## Details
-As soon as the piece hits the ground (or the stack), you have a small window of time to further move and rotate it before it locks.
-You lose when a new piece can not be placed.

 # Game Details
 ## Phases